 The purpose of the page and whether the content helps achieve that purpose is the primary factor and Google states:

 That speaks for itself.
-Now, for pages that have a clear purpose, be it informational or transactional, the next and very important (Google’s words!) factor is the content’s E-A-T: expertise, authority and trustworthiness.
-What is the E-A-T exactly?
+Now, for pages that have a clear purpose, be it informational or transactional, the next and very important (Google’s words!) factor is the content’s E-E-A-T: experience, expertise, authority, and trustworthiness.
+What is the E-E-A-T exactly?

 - The expertise of the creator of the main content (MC)